 Car exhaust extraction flexible ducting - This type of ducting can be used to remove vehicle exhaust gases.
 It is crush resistant which allows it to be roll-over proof.
 Exhaust hose can withstand a high range in temperatures with highs up to 200°C. Wyrem flex - This flexible ducting is highly resistant to abrasion.
 It is made of double-reinforced layers of Chloroprene-coated cotton & 2 spring steel helices.

 There are many advantages of using flexible ducting, the advantages of using flexible tubing are: Installation - When compared with rigid ducting, flexible ducting is faster and easier to install.
 To install flexible ductwork you should first fully extend the ducting and then cut to exact length required to minimise airflow resistance.
 To do this you shouldn’t need any special tools, just a sharp knife or pliers/wire cutters.
-To fix to a fan spigot or fittings you can simply use j-clips (hose clips) or duct tape.
+To fix to a fan spigot or fittings you can simply use jubilee clips (hose clips) or duct tape.

 Price - Flexible tubing is relatively cheap but in some circumstances, for example in wood working systems, flexible ducting should be treated as a consumable and will need to be replaced on a regular basis.